Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 When the Head Tracked spatial audio setting is enabled with AirPods and some Beats Audio devices and SoundSource is running, a bug in MacOS could cause audio distortion.
 We have reported this issue to Apple, and are hopeful it will be resolved in a future update to MacOS.

-You can leave the Head Tracked setting enabled, but this will mean SoundSource’s audio processing is deactivated for any apps sending audio to your AirPods.
+If you wish, you can leave the Head Tracked setting enabled, but this will mean SoundSource’s audio processing is deactivated for any apps sending audio to your AirPods.
 At present, we instead recommend turning the Head Tracked setting off.

 The Spatial Audio options for AirPods and Beats devices are controlled on a per-app basis, via the Sound controls available in the Control Center.
 When an app is playing audio that can be configured with spatial audio options, the Spatial Audio (or Spatialize Stereo) section is shown, as seen here: